Killusions/stair-houses/README.md

 STAIR_HOUSES_DATABASE_PASSWORD="<MongoDB password (can be omitted)
 ```

-These can also be set in a `.env` file in the `backend` directory.
-WARNING: Unlike in the frontend, they will be used for every build (including testing and development).
+These can also be set in a `.env` file in the directory it's run from.
+WARNING: Unlike in the frontend, they will be used for every run (including testing and development).
+They are not needed at compile time and can be omitted for most testing and development setups.

+Since the environment variables will be loaded at runtime they need to be included when deploying the compiled `dist` files on a server.

 ## Contributing